 If you use the main search you will get a broad range of results which will include all the words you have searched on.
 This can lead to a number of results, some of which, might not be relevant.
 For example if you enter Jean de Carteret in the search you might find a document relating to both Jean de Gruchy and Philippe de Carteret as it includes both your search words.

-The main search is useful for unusual names but if you are finding lots of results on more common Jersey names please try the advanced search.
+The main search is useful for unusual names and subjects but if you are finding lots of results please try the advanced search.

 Variations in SpellingJersey names are spelt differently over time, e.g. Marett and Marrett.
 Jersey Archive will always index the record using the spelling in the original document.
 If you are unsure of a spelling you can try replacing letters with wildcard characters. ? [question mark] indicates a single wildcard letter, * [asterisk] represents a run of letters.
 So Mar* would match Marett and Marrett.
 These searches are much slower, so you might have to wait for a while!